 This course examines the ways qualitative analyses (non-numerical data) help social scientists explore questions of meaning within specific social and cultural contexts, and historical moments.
 Specific topics include: participant observation, focus groups, open-ended interviewing, thematic coding, archival research and data analysis with a qualitative computer software program.
 The complementary relationship between qualitative and quantitative research methods will be considered, with a sustained focus on the particular strengths and weaknesses of qualitative research design.
 Prerequisite: SOC 111 or ANT 112.
 Cross-listed with ANT 215.

 SOC 216.
 QUANTITATIVE RESEARCH METHODS 4 sh

 This course examines the ways quantitative analyses (numerical data) help social scientists investigate issues, problems, and relationships within social and cultural contexts.
 Specifi c topics include: discussion of the scientific method, survey methodology, sampling techniques, hypothesis testing, aggregate level analyses, and issues of reliability, validity and generalizability, as well as data analysis with SPSS.
 The complementary relationship between quantitative and qualitative research designs will be considered, with a focus on the strengths and weaknesses of quantitative research design.
 Prerequisite: SOC 111 or ANT 112.
 Offered spring semester.
 Cross-listed with ANT 216.

-SOC 241.
-SOCIAL ISSUES AND PROBLEMS 4 sh
+SOC 220.
+SOCIAL ISSUES AND PROBLEMS IN THE LOCAL COMMUNITY 4 sh

 Students investigate social issues pertaining to institutions and use a sociological framework to discover the interconnections between national and global problems.
 Study focuses on causes, consequences and policies concerning such problems as racism, sexism, poverty, war, overpopulation and issues pertaining to institutions of the family, economy, government, medicine, religion and others.